goalsgame/ueimporter/ueimporter.md

 we also need to delete any now empty parent directories.

-For moves we start by creating and adding target directories to before we tell plastic to move the file.
+For moves we start by creating and adding target directories to before we tell Plastic to move the file.
 Finally, we copy the contents of the file from the new release.

 This process is very scriptable, and I wrote a commandline tool (in python)